pterodactyl-installer/pis-bot/README.md

 ![Travis (.com)](https://img.shields.io/travis/com/Sam1370/pis-bot)
 ![GitHub](https://img.shields.io/github/license/Sam1370/pis-bot)

-This is a support bot for the [Pterodactyl Installation Script Discord](https://discord.gg/zhUu4rv), but feel free to adapt it for your own uses.
-It is a simple bot that responds to commands and keywords and gives a response.
+This is a support bot for the [Pterodactyl Installation Script Discord](https://pterodactyl-installer.se/discord), but feel free to adapt it for your own uses.
+It is a simple bot that responds to commands, keywords or parsed image text and gives a response.

 ## Requirements

-Nodejs v12.0.0 or newer is required.
+Nodejs v12.0.0 or newer is recommended.
 You can install that using:
+(If you can't use Nodejs 12 or newer you can compile with a lower target version)

 ```bash
 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -